Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Final assignment/README.md

 **Note that you can also choose to only show a smaller part of the area of intrest if you like**

 **Tasks**
 1. Load the river, the area of interest and landuse data into your QGIS.
 2. **(Optional)** You can add satellite imagery as base map via the [QuickMapServices](https://gitlab.com/Alec-SE/gis-in-anticipatory-humanitarian-action/-/wikis/Basemaps) plugin.
 3. Make sure that all layers are projected in [Afgooye / UTM zone 38N (EPSG:20538)]( https://epsg.io/20538).
 4. Classify the landuse data in useful manner.
-5. Create one or multible buffers around the river.
+5. Create one or multiple buffers around the river.
 Choose a reasonable extend of the buffers to identify potentially by floods effected areas around the river.
 6. Use the intersection tool to great a layer of potentially by floods effected farmland and residential areas based on the landuse data and the buffer(s).
 7. Load the health infrastructure and airports your QGIS and visualize them.
 If you chouse to show a large part of the area of interest in your final map you should create a point layer for the hospitals to visualize them better.
 8. Load the road network in your QGIS.
 Decide which road types you want to show and only visualize these.
 Ask yourself which roads would be important in case of mayor floods in the area.